nodejitsu/handbook/appendices/mailchimp.md

          { "email": "josh@nodejitsu.com",
            "timestamp": "2011-07-26 01:09:11" } ] }

-This confirms that Josh and his Mom are is in the example list.
+This confirms that Josh is in the example list.

 ## More API Commands: